 - Chicken Parmesan - This recipe from The Spruce Eats is an Italian classic!

 - Breaded Lemon Chicken - Enjoy a bright, lemony flavor and a crispy breadcrumb coating with this super-easy weeknight meal that will have your family clamoring for more!

 Pesto Mushroom Chicken

-- Spray the bottom of a large baking dish with cooking spray.
+- Preheat oven to 375 degrees F. Spray the bottom of a large baking dish with cooking spray.

 - Place the mushrooms in a microwave safe bowl and heat 2 minutes on high to soften them.
 Drain and set aside.8 ounces sliced mushrooms